Read about our Secretariat team below. Click on the plus symbols to see more.

 Secretary to the Council

-Graham is on secondment as Secretary to the Council until February 2018.
+Graham is on secondment as Secretary to the Council until mid-2019.

 Graham was seconded to the Council from the Scottish Government in February 2017.
 He was most recently Head of the Victims and Witnesses Unit, working on significant reforms relating to victims’ rights, vulnerable witnesses and suspects, and human trafficking.
 He has worked for the Scottish Government since 2007, with previous roles relating to criminal justice, civil justice, and public procurement reform.
 He graduated with a degree in politics from Edinburgh University in 2006.

 Valerie was appointed in September 2015 as a Communications Officer.

 Valerie previously worked as a communications officer for the Scottish Courts and Tribunals Service and as a journalist with the national news agency, United News Service.
 She came to Scotland from the USA to study history at Edinburgh University as an undergraduate and continued on to do a postgraduate degree.
 She also has a journalism qualification from Napier University.